VRConservation/fbabook/_build/html/_sources/chapters/resilience.md

 Private forest treatment needs by total acres within counties at left and private forest treatment needs by total acres within extreme poverty counties at right.
 ```

-Top 5 countries with the greatest total acres of private treatable lands in extreme poverty (poverty rate > 40), their acres in high poverty (poverty rate > 20), and their acres treated in 2022 (Table 1).
+Top 5 counties with the greatest total acres of private treatable lands in extreme poverty (poverty rate > 40), their acres in high poverty (poverty rate > 20), and their acres treated in 2022 (Table 1).

-Table 1: Top 5 countries with the greatest total acres of private treatable lands in extreme poverty (poverty rate > 40%), their acres in high poverty (poverty rate > 20%), and their acres treated in 2022.[^3]
+Table 1: Top 5 counties with the greatest total acres of private treatable lands in extreme poverty (poverty rate > 40%), their acres in high poverty (poverty rate > 20%), and their acres treated in 2022.[^3]

 | County | Treatment Need (acres) |  % High Poverty |  % Extreme Poverty | Treated (acres)  |  % Treatment Gap |
 | --- | ---: | ---: | ---: | ---: | ---: |